brandon-kyle-bailey/term-frequency-algorithm/docs/README.md

             raise ValueError("entry_data for 'name' field is empty.")

 ```
-if no data can be found then a `ValueError` is raised notifying the user there is an issue with the source data.
+If no data can be found then a `ValueError` is raised notifying the user there is an issue with the source data.

 `get_term_frequency` returns a dictionary of search items
 and their corresponding frequency score against entry data.